frenesoto/AppartmentFinder/README.md

 Be sure to have [Python3](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installation/), and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) installed.

-To install the latest version of the program, enter the following commands:
+To install the latest version of the program, follow the next steps:
 ```
 clone repository
 cd AppartmentFinder